 That said, I appreciate that this book steps into the sort of dead zone between middle grade and young adult fiction.
 There are a few books with main characters at fourteen, but not tons.
-I think the book just felt a little bit divided to me on which age group it was meant to be for.
+I think the book just felt a little bit divided to me on which age group it belongs in.
 The family relationships and pursuit of music as well as the first crush elements felt more like upper middle grade.
 But the obsession with sexy underwear and when to have sex felt more like themes you’d see in young adult lit.

 I did really enjoy the descriptions of Clara’s passion for music and her ability, and her foray into the world of competitive Scrabble.

-Like I said, there were a lot of things I liked in the book, but overall, kind of a mixed bag for me.
+Like I said, I liked a lot of things in the book, but overall, kind of a mixed bag for me.
 I think readers who enjoy stories about musicians or blended families could find a lot to love here.

 Recommended for Ages 14 up.

 Mild profanity used somewhat infrequently.